kristinemlarson/gnssrefl/README.md

 to allow reflections from), and which frequencies you want to use, and various quality control metrics.
 Right now the default frequencies are GPS L1 and L2C and a peak 2 noise ratio of 2.7 is set.
 This is fine for water, but I would suggest higher for snow (3.5).
-GPS L5 provides excellent data, but very geodesists track it, so it is not currently a default.
+GPS L5 provides excellent data, but very few geodesists track it, so it is not currently a default.

 Things that are helpful to know for the json and commandline inputs: